Created by Carter Brown (pseudonym of Alan Geoffrey Yates; 1923-85)

 And it wasn't just the blurb writers who had fun with poor Mavis.
 One critic called her "a cross between Gracie Allen and Candy Christian (whose) pulchritudinous assets far outweigh her mental equipment."

-Mavis popped up in a dozen or so novels by the ubitquious publishing sensation Carter Brown, who was also responsible for the adventures of private eyes Rick Holman and Danny Boyd, as wwell as over-boiled cop Al Wheeler.
+Mavis popped up in a dozen or so novels by the ubitquious publishing sensation Carter Brown, who was also responsible for the adventures of private eyes Rick Holman and Danny Boyd, as wwell as over-boiled Al Wheeler, a homicide cop with the sheriff's department of Pine City, near Los Angeles.
 All in all, Brown must have written hundreds of slim, trashy paperbacks; raunchy, spicy little romps about as nutritious as potato chips, and just as hard to resist.
+His other pseudonyms include Peter Carter Brown, Peter Carter-Brown, Raymond Glenning, Sinclair MacKellar, Dennis Sinclair and Paul Valdez.

 Short-lived series of Aussie comic books devoted to the works of Brown, promising "Sensational Full-Length Mysteries All in Pictures" and "Guys, Dolls, Guns and a Million Laughs," featuring series characters Mavis, Al Wheeler and, um, Carter Brown?